HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Method

 \subsection{Hybrid RL Algorithm}

-As discussed above, the proposed action space is a hybrid discrete-continuous action space: the contact location $a^{loc}$ is discrete while the motion parameters $a^m$ is continuous.
+The proposed action space is a hybrid discrete-continuous action space: the contact location $a^{loc}$ is discrete while the motion parameters $a^m$ are continuous.
 We propose a way to adapt existing off-policy algorithms designed for continuous action spaces~\citep{fujimoto2018addressing, haarnoja2018soft} to this hybrid action space.
 First, consider the simpler case of an action space that only has the continuous motion parameters $a^{m}$.
 In this case, we can directly apply existing off-policy algorithms as described in Section~\ref{sec:background}.
-Given the observation $s$ (which is the point cloud $\mathcal{X}$ in our task), we train an actor to output a vector of motion parameters $\pi_\theta(s) = a^{m}$.
-Similarly, the critic $Q_\phi(s, a^{m})$ outputs the Q-value given the observation $s$ and $a^{m}$; the Q-value is used to update the actor according to Eqn.~\ref{pg}.
+Given the observation $s$ (which is the point cloud $\mathcal{X}$ in our task), we can train an actor to output the motion parameters $\pi_\theta(s) = a^{m}$.
+Similarly, the critic $Q_\phi(s, a^{m})$ outputs the Q-value given the observation $s$ and the motion parameters $a^{m}$; the Q-value can be used to update the actor according to Eqn.~\ref{pg}.

 To additionally predict the contact location $a^{loc}$, we also need the policy to select a point among the discrete set of points in the object point cloud $\mathcal{X}^{obj}$.
-Our insight is that we can embed such a discrete component of the action space into the critic by training the critic to output a per-point Q-value over the entire point cloud $Q_i$.
-The Q-value at each \textit{object} point represents the estimated return after selecting this point as the contact location.
+Our insight is that we can embed such a discrete component of the action space into the critic by training the critic to output a per-point Q-value $Q_i$ for each point $x_i$ over the entire point cloud.
+The Q-value at each point on the object represents the estimated return after selecting this point as the contact location.
 These Q-values can thus be used not only to update the actor, but also to select the contact location as the point with the highest Q-value.
 Additionally, we train the actor to also output per-point motion parameters $a_i^{m}$ for each point $x_i$.
 If point $x_i$ is selected as the contact location $a^{loc}$, then the motion parameters at this point $a_i^{m}$ will be used as the gripper motion after contact.